Cyrano de Bergerac (1990 film): Reception

+Critical response

 On Rotten Tomatoes, the film holds an approval rating of 100% based on 30 reviews, with a weighted average rating of 7.9/10.
 The site's critical consensus reads, "Love and hope soar in Cyrano De Bergerac, an immensely entertaining romance featuring Gerard Depardieu at his peak."
 On Metacritic, the film has a score of 79 based on 19 reviews, indicating "generally favorable reviews".

-Roger Ebert from the Chicago Sun Times awarded the film three out of four stars.
+Roger Ebert from the Chicago Sun-Times awarded the film three and a half stars out of four.
 In his review on the film, Ebert wrote, "Cyrano de Bergerac is a splendid movie not just because it tells its romantic story, and makes it visually delightful, and centers it on Depardieu, but for a better reason: The movie acts as if it believes this story.
 Depardieu is not a satirist - not here, anyway.
 He plays Cyrano on the level, for keeps."

 Author and film critic Leonard Maltin awarded the film three and a half out of four stars, calling it "the definitive screen version of the Edmond Rostand perennial".
 In his review, Maltin praised the film's staging of scenes, while also noting that the film somewhat faltered during the finale by being overextended.

 Accolades

-The film was nominated for five Academy Awards at the 1990 ceremony, this marked the second time that an actor had been nominated for Best Actor for his portrayal of Cyrano de Bergerac (the first time was in 1950, when José Ferrer won the award for his performance in the English-language version of the film).
+The film was nominated for five Academy Awards at the 1990 ceremony.
+It marked the second time that an actor had been nominated for Best Actor for his portrayal of Cyrano de Bergerac.
+(The first time was in 1950, when José Ferrer won the award for his performance in the English-language version of the film.)